Reviews You Can Rely On

 Adjustability

 One area where the Circuit ranks lower is in adjustability.
 This isn't to say that it's hard to get the Circuit to fit, but that the pack has many fixed features that can't be moved.
-The hip belt has no adjustability beyond the webbing itself, but that limitation is offset by the fact that you select not only a pack size but also a belt size separately when ordering the pack.
+The hip belt has no adjustability beyond the webbing itself.
+Still, that limitation is mitigated by selecting a pack size and a belt size separately when ordering the pack.
 Even though it lacks any padding adjustment, the medium we ordered still has a forgiving range of 30" to 49", so changes in your waist size aren't likely to cause you to outgrow your pack.
 The torso length on the Circuit can be adjusted slightly by moving the hip belt up or down an inch.
 Because of the lack of adjustment here, we recommend having an experienced pack fitter help you measure your torso before ordering.

 A unique customization feature in the Circuit is the single aluminum stay in the pack that can be removed and bent to accommodate those with curvier backs.
 One tester felt pressure toward the bottom of her spine and completely alleviated it by bending the aluminum stay slightly out toward the bottom.